-Integration of information learned in the classroom with experiences in the field is a critical part of professional learning and preparedness to competently enter the profession.
-The following meetings are required to facilitate integration of material:
+Integration of information learned in the classroom with experiences in the field is a critical part of professional learning and preparedness to competently enter professional The following meetings are required to facilitate integration of material:

 - 1. Field Orientation - 2.
 Scheduled supervision (see Supervision section above) - 3.
-Group meetings, training, staff/team meetings, and case conferences arranged by the field instructor. - 4.
-Periodic, usually once or twice each semester, online zoom meetings with the faculty liaison, individually and/or in groups of students and field instructors - 5.
-Field Seminar online through My Coyote Zoom meetings - 6.
+Group meetings, training and case conferences arranged by the field instructor.

+- 4. Periodic, usually once or twice each quarter, on-site meetings with the faculty liaison, individually and/or in groups of students and field instructors - 5.
+Field Seminar - 6.
 Additional meetings arranged by the faculty liaison, for example, a group of students meeting in the faculty liaison's office to discuss activities, common problems or issues. - 7.
-School events as listed on the Master Field Calendar - DSM Training (Online for 2021-2022; access through Canvas) - Professional/Career Development Day (Virtual/optional for Title IV-E students) - Court Immersion Day (Online for 2021-2022 AY; Virtual) - Title IV-E Day (optional for non-Title IV-E students)
+School events as listed on the Master Field Calendar - DSM Training - Professional/Career Development Day (optional for Title IV-E students) - Court Immersion Day - All School Day - Title IVE Day (optional for non-Title IV-E students)